data-forge/data-forge-js/README.md

 This is the *main* concept.
 A matrix of data structured as rows and columns.
 Can be considered a sequence of rows.
 Has an implicit or explicit index.
 Think of it as a spreadsheet in memory.

-A *data-frame* internal representation depends on how the data-frame was constructed.
-It can be stored as a collection of columns (when constructed manually) or a collection of rows (as is the case when constructed from a CSV file).

 A *data-frame* can be easily constructed from various formats and it can be exported to various formats.

 ## Row